 An ideal team player should have all 3 virtues, since missing even 1 ingredient can make teamwork harder to achieve.
 The book is structured in 2 parts: a business fable to illustrate the ideas, followed by an explanation of the 3 virtues.
 Here are some quick highlights!

 The story is about Jeff Shanley, who left his career at the Silicon Valley to help out in his uncle’s construction business in Napa.
 Jeff soon realized there was a gap between his uncle’s desire for strong teamwork in the organization versus the reality.
 With the help of 2 other capable executives, Jeff managed to identify the 3 key criteria for an ideal team player and used this new clarity to significantly strengthen the company’s culture and performance.

 The fable illustrates some of the common challenges and dilemmas faced by leaders and team members, and how Jeff and his team managed to address them.
-Do get a copy of the book for the full story or get our complete 11-page summary for a detailed outline.
+Do get our complete 11-page summary for a detailed outline.

 The Model: The 3 Virtues of an Ideal Team Player

 Through his years of consulting work, Patrick Lencioni discovered that even if leaders want to embrace the 5 team fundamentals (building trust, mastering conflict, achieving commitment, embracing accountability, and focusing on results), they struggle to do so given entrenched cultures, daily fires and work challenges.
 People who possess the 3 virtues are much more likely to overcome the 5 team dysfunctions without significant coaching.
 So, it’s much easier to build great teams if you can identify, hire and cultivate ideal team players.